A Guide to the Edison Electric Institute Tests (EEI): Examples & Tips

 This section will assess your ability to interpret and apply rules to solve problems on a logic network.

-You will be allowed just one minute to answer each of the nine questions, so you will need to answer promptly and with confidence.
+You will be allowed just one minute to answer each of the nine questions, so you will need to answer promptly and with confidence to ensure you achieve an EEI TECH test passing score.

 You will need to show that you can use codes and symbols to identify objects within diagrams.